MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Setup/LAB[PL-400]_Setup00_Environment.md

 ### Microsoft Edge

-1. Install the latest version of [Microsoft Edge](https://microsoft.com/edge) to access the Power Platform online.
+1. Install the latest version of Microsoft Edge `https://microsoft.com/edge` to access the Power Platform online.

 1. Apply updates to Edge from `edge://settings/help` ad restart Edge.

 ### Microsoft 365 tenant account

 You will need to log into Power Platform with an organizational account.
-You can use your own, but if you don't have access, you can create a free [Microsoft 365 Developer account](https://developer.microsoft.com/en-us/microsoft-365/dev-program).
+You can use your own, but if you don't have access, you can create a free Microsoft 365 Developer account `https://developer.microsoft.com/en-us/microsoft-365/dev-program`.

 ### .NET Framework 4.6.2 Developer Pack